JFloresTech/PowerBI/README.md

 <h2>Azure and Power BI Service Configuration</h2>
 <h3>Step 1 - Create an Azure AD app</h3>
-Create an Azure AD app using one of these methods and store the following information securely as it is needed:

-Azure app's Application ID
-Azure AD app's secret
-Azure app's Tenant ID
-Creating an Azure AD app in the Microsoft Azure portal See the create an Azure AD app article for the steps.
-You can skip the 'Role' and 'Policy' parts.

-Creating an Azure AD app using a script
+Creating an Azure AD app using a PowerShell script
-This section includes a sample script to create a new Azure AD app and Service Principal credentials using PowerShell.

 <Pre><code>
 # Microsoft.Graph is very large so its better to only install the modules needed